 Nothing That Matters Has Changed

-I’ve never forgotten Michael Green’s final advice to me before I left Texas in 1989 to move to Chicago.
+I’ve never forgotten Michael Green’s final advice to me in 1989 before I left Texas to come to Chicago.
 Back then I was more than a little concerned.
 How would I fit in?
 Would the congregation accept me?
-At the end of lunch together, Michael and I walked out to the car and I shared my misgivings with him.
+At the end of a lunch together, Michael and I walked out to the car and I shared my misgivings with him.
 “Ray, you have nothing to worry about.
 You’re just changing locations, that’s all.
 You have the same God, the same Bible, the same Jesus, and the same gospel.
-Nothing that matters has changed.”
+Nothing that matters has changed at all.”

-That was over seventeen years ago, and now I live in Tupelo, Mississippi.
-I have found his words to be entirely true.
-What was true in Texas was true in Illinois and is also true in Mississippi.
+In the eight years since then I have found his words to be entirely true.
 Beneath the surface, people are the same the world over.
-The Bible is just as true in Tupelo as it was in Chicago or Dallas because it is based on the character of God who cannot change.
+The Bible is just as true in Chicago as it was in Dallas because it is based on the character of God who cannot change.

 That leads me directly into the subject of this message: the immutability of God.
 That’s an unusual word and one that we need to define carefully.
 Most of you have heard of “mutations.”
 Those are random genetic changes that produce new offspring.
 Something is mutable if it is subject to change in any degree.
 Therefore, to be immutable means to be unchanging and unchangeable.

 Here’s a working definition of immutability.
 It means that God does not change in his basic character.
 There are several ways of expressing this truth: